Sticky Garlic Tofu Noodles Recipe

 - Cut tofu into 1/2 inch cubes, and place them in a bowl with 1 teaspoon sesame oil and lime juice.
 Mix and marinate for 10 minutes.
 Add the corn starch and toss to coat the tofu.

-- Add 1 tablespoon of the sunflower oil on top of the parchment paper lined sheet pan, and add tofu in a single layer on the sheet pan, and bake for 40 minutes, flipping halfway during cooking time.
+- Add 1 tablespoon of the vegetable oil on top of the parchment paper lined sheet pan, and add tofu in a single layer on the sheet pan, and bake for 40 minutes, flipping halfway during cooking time.
+The cooked tofu will be golden brown and crispy.

-- While the tofu is baking, boil a large pot of water and cook rice noodles according to package instructions.
-Drain and set noodles aside in a colander to rest.
-In the same pot you cooked the noodles in, add the remaining tablespoon of sunflower oil and lightly sauté the garlic for 3 or 4 minutes over low heat.
-Add the chili sauce and tamari, and bell pepper and continue cooking for 4 minutes.
+- While the tofu is baking, boil a large pot of water and cook noodles according to package instructions.
+Drain and set cooked noodles aside in a colander to rest.
+In the same pot you cooked the noodles in, add the remaining tablespoon of vegetable oil and lightly sauté the garlic for 3 or 4 minutes over low heat.
+Add the chili sauce and soy sauce, and bell pepper and continue cooking for 4 minutes.
 Add the noodles back to the pot with the vegetables and stir together to combine.

 - Dish up noodles in a bowl, and top with a heaping scoop of crispy baked tofu.
-Top with sesame seeds an green onions for garnish.
+Top with sesame seeds and green onions for garnish.

 Ingredients